-- 3.1 Review, develop, implement, and, where necessary, improve national policy and practice with regard to the protection of civilians during armed conflict in populated areas. - 3.2 Ensure comprehensive training of our armed forces on International Humanitarian Law, and on the measures and good practices to be applied during the conduct of hostilities in populated areas to protect civilians and civilian objects. - 3.3 Ensure that our armed forces adopt and implement a range of policies and practices to avoid civilian harm in accordance with international humanitarian law, including by refraining from restricting the usinge of explosive weapons with wide area effects in populated areas, when it may be expected to cause incidental loss of civilian life, injury to civilians, damage to civilian objects, or a combination thereof, which would be excessive in relation to the concrete and direct military advantage anticipated the effects may be expected to extend beyond a military objective. - 3.4 Ensure that our armed forces take into account the direct and reverberating effects on civilians and civilian objects which can reasonably be foreseen in the planning of military operations and the execution of attacks in populated areas. - 3.5 Ensure the marking, clearance, and removal or destruction of explosive remnants of war as soon as possible after the end of active hostilities in accordance with our obligations under applicable international law. - 3.6 Facilitate the dissemination and understanding of International Humanitarian Law and promote its respect and implementation by all parties to armed conflict, including by non-State armed groups.
+- 3.1 Review, develop, implement, and, where necessary, improve national policy and practice with regard to the protection of civilians during armed conflict in populated areas. - 3.2 Ensure comprehensive training of our armed forces on International Humanitarian Law, and on the measures and good practices to be applied during the conduct of hostilities in populated areas to protect civilians and civilian objects. - 3.3 Ensure that our armed forces adopt and implement a range of policies and practices to avoid civilian harm, including by restricting minimising the use of explosive weapons with wide area effects in populated areas, when the effects may be expected to extend beyond a military objective. - 3.4 Ensure that our armed forces take into account the direct and reverberating effects on civilians and civilian objects which can reasonably be foreseen in the planning of military operations and the execution of attacks in populated areas.

-- 4.1 Strengthen international cooperation and assistance among armed forces, and where appropriate-other relevant stakeholders with respect to exchanges of technical and tactical expertise in order to develop good practice to enhance the protection of civilians in urban warfare. - 4.2 Collect and, Wwhere possible and appropriate, collect and share and make publicly available disaggregated data, on the direct and reverberating effects on civilians of our military operations involving the use of explosive weapons with wide area effects. - 4.3 Support the work of the United Nations, the ICRC and relevant civil society organisations collecting data on the impact on civilians of military operations and damage caused by non-State actors -involving the use of explosive weapons with wide area effects, as appropriate.
+- 3.5 Ensure the marking, clearance, and removal or destruction of explosive remnants of war as soon as possible after the end of active hostilities in accordance with our the obligations under applicable international law. - 3.6 Facilitate the dissemination and understanding of International Humanitarian Law and promote its respect and implementation by all parties to armed conflict, including by non-State armed groups.

-- 4.4 Make every effort to assist victims, their families and communities affected by armed conflict in a holistic, integrated and non-discriminatory manner, taking account of the rights of persons with disabilities, and supporting post-conflict stabilisation, in accordance with relevant International law and commitments. - 4.5 Support the work of the United Nations, the ICRC, other qualified international organisations and relevant civil society organisations as appropriate aimed at protecting and assisting civilian populations and addressing the direct and indirect humanitarian impact that can arise from the use of explosive weapons with wide area effects_in populated areas. - 4.6 Meet on a regular basis to exchange good practices and lessons learned with regard to review the implementation of this Declaration and identify any relevant additional measures that may need to be taken to improve compliance with International Humanitarian Law and strengthen the protection of civilians and civilian objects with regard to the use of explosive weapons with wide area effects in populated areas.
-As a starting point, an informal working group of interested States could agree a baseline compilation of good practice, which could form the basis for structured military-to-military exchanges, workshops, and seminars. - 4.7 Actively promote this Declaration, distribute it to all relevant stakeholders and seek its adoption by the greatest possible number of States.
+- 4.1 Strengthen international cooperation and assistance among armed forces, and other relevant stakeholders with respect to exchanges of technical and tactical expertise in order to develop good practice to enhance the protection of civilians in armed conflict in populated areasurban warfare. - 4.2 Collect and, where possible and appropriate, share and make publicly available disaggregated data, on the direct and reverberating effects on civilians of our military operations involving the use of explosive weapons with wide area effects. - 4.3 Support the work of the United Nations, the ICRC and relevant civil society organisations collecting data on the impact on civilians of military operations involving the use of explosive weapons with wide area effects, as appropriate. - 4.4 Make every effort to assist victims, their families and communities affected by armed conflict in a holistic, integrated and non-discriminatory manner, taking account of the rights of persons with disabilities, and supporting post-conflict stabilisation. - 4.5 Support the work of the United Nations, the ICRC, other qualified international organisations and relevant civil society organisations as appropriate aimed at protecting and assisting civilian populations and addressing the direct and indirect humanitarian impact that can arise from the use of explosive weapons with wide area effects in populated areas. - 4.6 Meet regularly on a voluntary and informal basison a regular basis with civil society organisations to review the implementation of this Declaration and identify any relevant additional measures that may need to be taken to improve compliance with International Humanitarian Law and strengthen the protection of civilians and civilian objects with regard to the use of explosive weapons with wide area effects in populated areas.
+As a starting point, a working group of interested States could agree a baseline compilation of good practice, which could form the basis for structured military-to-military exchanges, workshops, and seminars. - 4.7 Actively promote this Declaration, distribute it to all relevant stakeholders and seek its adoption by the greatest possible number of States.